The Miles Hall Foundation

-Since his death 6 months ago, we have been fighting to create change and protect families from loss like ours.
-We have recently created the Miles Hall Foundation to continue and expand our work.
+Since his death in June 2019, we have been fighting to create change and protect families from loss like ours.
+We have recently created The Miles Hall Foundation to continue and expand our work.

 We are all connected to someone who is suffering from mental illness.
 And we all have the power to create change to protect and support them.